addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <img class="center-image-0 center-image" src="./assets/posts/spatial-index/h3-tessellation-2.svg" />
 <p class="figure-header">Figure 6: H3 Projection and Tessellation</p>

+<p>The H3 grid system divides the surface of the Earth into <code>122</code> base cells, which are used as the foundation for higher resolution cells.
+Each base cell has a specific orientation relative to the face of the icosahedron it is on.
+This orientation determines how cells at higher resolutions are positioned and indexed.</p>

 <h3>1.4.
 Why Pentagons?</h3>

 <p>Looking at the icosahedron, the 5 faces come together at every vertex, and truncating that creates the base cell.
 Pentagons are unavoidable at the vertices.
 However, there are only 12 of them at every resolution.
 But again, for most cases dealing with spaces within a city where the resolution is higher than 9, the pentagons, if far off in the water, they are safe to ignore.</p>